HyperKuvid-Labs/alpha-stack/README.md

 **AI-Powered Project Generator with Docker Testing**

 AlphaStack is an intelligent project generation tool that uses Google's Gemini AI to create complete software projects from natural language descriptions.
-It features an interactive terminal user interface (TUI) with a retro aesthetic, automatic dependency resolution, Docker containerization, and comprehensive testing capabilities.
+It features an interactive terminal user interface (TUI) , automatic dependency resolution, Docker containerization, and comprehensive testing capabilities.

 ## 📋 What is AlphaStack?